 New assurance and improvement models such as PAM will gain greater traction as NGOs, governments, and the private sector seek more effective and cost-efficient ways to accelerate and verify sustainability progress.

-While COVID-19 challenged many small-scale fisherfolk and aquaculture providers, it also showed us areas of opportunity where the seafood industry can build more resilient and sustainable supply chains.
+Although COVID-19 challenged many small-scale fisherfolk and aquaculture providers, it also showed us areas of opportunity where the seafood industry can build more resilient and sustainable supply chains.
+With that aim, Resonance has distinguished itself as a leader in partnerships, open innovation, and technical implementation in sustainable fisheries management as part of its natural resources portfolio of projects that include private sector engagement.

-We expect the sustainable seafood trends that we have outlined will play critical roles in helping governments, the global development community, and the private sector make progress toward a more stable, more sustainable seafood sector.
+We expect the sustainable seafood trends that we have outlined, all of which require the involvement of the private sector and attentiveness to local contexts, will play critical roles in helping governments, the global development community, and corporate stakeholders make progress toward a more stable, more sustainable seafood sector.